purplecabbage/phonegap-plugins/iOS/PayPalPlugin/README.md

 ## Adding the Plugin to your project ##

-Using this plugin requires [iPhone PhoneGap](http://github.com/phonegap/phonegap-iphone) and the PayPal Mobile Payments Library.
+Using this plugin requires [Cordova](http://github.com/apache/incubator-cordova-ios) and the PayPal Mobile Payments Library.
 The PayPal Mobile Payments Library can be downloaded [here](https://www.x.com/community/ppx/xspaces/mobile/mep).

-1. Make sure your PhoneGap Xcode project has been [updated for the iOS 4 SDK](http://wiki.phonegap.com/Upgrade-your-PhoneGap-Xcode-Template-for-iOS-4)
+1. Make sure your Cordova Xcode project has been [updated for Cordova 1.6.0](https://github.com/apache/incubator-cordova-ios/blob/master/guides/Cordova%20Plugin%20Upgrade%20Guide.md)
 2. Add the "Paypal Mobile Payments" folder to your project (put in a suitable location under your project, then drag and drop it in)
-3. Add the .h and .m files to your Plugins folder in your project
+3. Add the .h and .m files to your Plugins folder in your project (as a Group "yellow folder" not a Reference "blue folder")
-4. Add the .js files to your "www" folder on disk, and add reference(s) to the .js files as <link> tags in your html file(s)
+4. Add the .js files to your "www" folder on disk, and add reference(s) to the .js files as &lt;script&gt; tags in your html file(s)
-5. See the sample project "PayPalPlugin-Host" for an example use (examine the code in www/index.html)
+5. In **Cordova.plist** (1.5.0 or greater) or **PhoneGap.plist** (1.4.1 or lesser), under the **Plugins** section, add an idential key and value of **"SAiOSPaypalPlugin"**
-6. Make sure you check the "RELEASE NOTES" section below!
+5. Make sure you check the **"RELEASE NOTES"** section below!

 ## RELEASE NOTES ##

+### 20120409 ###
+- Changed license to Apache 2.0 License
+- Updated for Cordova 1.6.0 (backwards compatible to earlier versions as well)
+- wrapped object in function closure (to prevent pollution of the global namespace)
+- global constants are now namespaced under the global PayPal object

+    e.g if it was **PayPalPaymentType.DONATION** before, it's **PayPal.PaymentType.Donation** now
+        and it is also accessible under **window.plugins.paypal.PaymentType.Donation**

 ### 20101008 ###
 * Initial release